sdbs-uni-p/sigmod25-distributed-imkvs-live-patching/README.md

 Please see the [reproduction](reproduction) directory for all steps on how to reproduce this research.

-### QEMU VM
+### Server

 To reproduce our study, you will need a modified Linux kernel, which is available at [https://github.com/luhsra/linux-mmview](https://github.com/luhsra/linux-mmview) (commit hash: `ecfcf9142ada6047b07643e9fa2afe439b69a5f0`).

-For convenience, we provide a pre-configured QEMU virtual machine that can be used to replicate our experiments.
-However, please note that running the experiments inside a VM may introduce overhead that could affect the results.
-Therefore, we recommend conducting the experiments directly on a server for more accurate reproduction of our findings.
+For convenience, we provide a pre-configured QEMU virtual machine that can be used to replicate our experiments. **However, please note that running the experiments inside a VM may introduce overhead that could affect the results.
+Therefore, we recommend conducting the experiments directly on a server for more accurate reproduction of our findings.**

-Detailed instructions for setting up QEMU and notes about how to prepare your server for reproduction are available in the [qemu](qemu) directory.
+Detailed instructions for setting up QEMU and notes about how to prepare your server for reproduction are available in the [server](server) directory.

 ## Original Data